belovedpearl/Green_Space-PP1/README.md

 ---

- Green Space website is designed to provide a platform where garden lovers can connect with different garden service providers based on gardening standards it also aims to update its users on the latest news and practices involved in gardening.
-In today's world, there are needs in relation to garden and less time to go in search for one.
-The availability of quick and prompt service source will promote garden practice and overall improve garden plant.
-Hence, the platform seeks to be a source where relevant and quality garden services can be accessed.
+ Green Space website is designed to provide a platform where garden lovers can connect with different gardening service providers based on gardening standards.
+It also aims to update its users on the latest news and practices involved in gardening.
+In today's world, there are needs in relation to gardening and less time to go in search for one.
+The availability of quick and prompt service source will promote gardening practice and overall improved gardening practices.
+Hence, the platform seeks to be a source where relevant and quality gardening services can be accessed.

- It also seeks to create a community of garden lovers promoting right practices and keeping its members up to date with garden updates and news that relates to standard practice.
+ It also seeks to create a community of gardening lovers promoting right practices and keeping its members up to date with gardening updates and news that relates to standard practices.

 ---